HarrisonHelms/dotfiles/README.md

 healthy disdain for Perl" in their job descriptions.
 This just shows how absolutely stupid they are.
 If they had half a f***ing brain they would realize the `perl` executable is on every Linux/UNIX computer built for the last 20 years!
-This is why `perl` the number one pick by hackers today (even though they don't blast it from the housetops).
+Among other things, this is why `perl` is the number one pick by professional hackers today (even though they don't blast it from the housetops, and no it isn't Python or Ruby, like on Mr. Robot, even though Metasploit decided to use Ruby instead of Perl, having started with Perl, but being caught up in the Ruby craze that never materialized into the ubiquity Perl still enjoys).

 Perl is the most powerful language interpreter found on *any* Linux/UNIX system ***by default***.
 Python will ***NEVER*** be able to claim